 Enhanced confidence, critical reasoning and leadership will be the rewards for boys during Bookworm Club.

 In a new partnership with Welldon Park Primary School in South Harrow, John Lyon students will help younger children discover a love of reading, exploring books together through discussion and activities to develop their literacy skills.
 Boys will prepare and lead workshops, encouraging their younger peers to consider the ways in which they think about literature.
-They will enable younger children to develop their powers of observation and reasoning and our pupils will learn more about the the skills required to engage in effective questioning and critical reasoning.
-During the course of the activity pupils will have the opportunity to select and study a number of books, preparing display work with the children based on the work that have done.
+They will enable younger children to develop their powers of observation and reasoning and our pupils will learn more about the skills required to engage in effective questioning and critical reasoning.
+During the course of the activity pupils will have the opportunity to select and study a number of books, preparing display work with the children based on the work that they have done.
 Pupils will develop in self-confidence and self-reliance as they lead these activities.
-They will also have a greater understanding of critical reasoning and analysing literature.
+They will also have a greater understanding of critical reasoning and how to analyse literature.

 Welldon Park Primary School: Dodgeball | L6, U6 | Autumn, Spring

 In a new partnership with Welldon Park Primary School in South Harrow, John Lyon students will work with children in one of their favourite games, dodgeball, helping to further develop their physical skills, wellbeing and coordination.
 Leading the sessions, pupils will identify gaps in the children’s skills and design appropriate activities to help improve performance.
-Boys will develop their leadership skill as well as learning more about the lives of the young children looking up to them.
+Boys will develop their leadership skills as well as learning more about the lives of the young children looking up to them.